Close icon

 The MPhil is a taught master’s course, designed to teach the methods, sources and languages required for more specialised research within Jewish Studies.

-You will be required to complete six terms of language study in the same language.
+You will be required to complete 6 terms of language study in the same language.
 You may choose to study either Modern Hebrew or Biblical Hebrew or Yiddish at elementary, intermediate or advanced level.

-In addition, you will be required to select four courses from a range of options and a dissertation of up to 30,000 words.
+In addition, you will be required to select four courses from a range of options.
 The options of this course, which vary from year to year, must be selected from those on offer.

 The degree course is intensive and is based on small classes, seminars, tutorials and close faculty-student contact.